Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Subpixel interpolation formulae for unidimensional disparities

 Note that all the equations in this section are also valid when replacing $F$ by its zero-mean version $ZF$.
 In fact, this is true for feature volumes obtained by any linear convolution operator that can be used on the images to generate the features.
 For the normalized versions $NF$ and $ZNF$, the formulae depending on the derivative of the features with respect to the disparity need to be adapted.

-In the case of normalized feature volumes, the features can be interpolated either \textbf{(a)} prior to normalization, when $\tensor{F}_{s}$ and $\tensor{F}_{t}$ are proportional to the image patches pixels intensities, or \textbf{(b)} after normalization, when $\tensor{NF}_{s}$ and $\tensor{NF}_{t}$ are used for interpolation and interpolation is done on the unit sphere.
-For most applications, the norm of image patches is spatially very autocorrelated, meaning the difference between the norm of two successive patches will be similar.
+In the case of normalized feature volumes, the features can be interpolated either \textbf{(a)} prior to normalization, when $\tensor{F}_{s}$ and $\tensor{F}_{t}$ are proportional to the image patches' pixels intensities, or \textbf{(b)} after normalization, when $\tensor{NF}_{s}$ and $\tensor{NF}_{t}$ are used for interpolation, which is done on the unit sphere.
+For most applications, the norm of image patches is highly spatially autocorrelated.
+This means that the difference between the norm of two successive patches will be similar.
 In this case, interpolating the features before or after normalizing them does not make a big difference.
-However, this is not the case for certain specific applications dealing with images with prominent high frequency features (e.g. active stereo).

-The optimum subpixel correction $\Delta \hat{d}$ is reached for a derivative of the cost function with respect to $\Delta d$:
+The optimum subpixel correction $\Delta \hat{d}$ is reached when the derivative of the cost function with respect to $\Delta d$:

-equals to zero.
+is equals to zero.
 Here, $\nabla_{F} \costMeasure$ is the gradient of the cost comparison function with respect to the (possibly normalized) features $(N)F$. $\dfrac{\partial (N)F}{\partial \Delta d}$ is the derivative of $(N)F$ with respect to the subpixel correction.
 For linear interpolation, the derivative of the features is constant in a given pixel interval: